 A shortage of experienced warehouse staff exposes your business to hidden risk.
 What starts as a gradual build-up of congestion can quickly turn into logistics gridlock.
 Sooner or later you have painful problems to deal with, like incomplete inventory, missing goods and furious customers.

 Supply chain companies must become more desirable employers.
-In short, that means offering better opportunities for advancement.
-Reinforcing that with superior on-the-job quality of life adds up to a powerful incentive to stay.
+That means offering better opportunities for advancement.
+Reinforcing that with superior on-the-job quality of life adds up to a powerful incentive to stay for longer.

 Of course there’s also enormous pressure to make logistics more efficient.
 It may seem like a zero sum game balancing costs with speed and systemization, but there’s a way to tackle all of it at once.